 “Actually, I could use a drink.”
-Alexander was pretty sure he had this case figured out, though he didn’t want to give any kind of false hope.
+Alexander was pretty sure he had this case figured out.
+Though this was important, he didn’t want to give any kind of false hope.

 The restaurant was mostly empty at this time of day.
 Someone dying in the hotel also tended to have a dampening effect on clientele.
 It was stately but possessed a minimalist art deco style that helped prevent it from seeming too gaudy.
 The bartender was cleaning his glasses when Alexander sat down.

 A drink would be nice, but after the case, not during.
 “How are the steaks here?”

 “Excellent, I highly recommend the porterhouse with mushrooms.”

 “Is the meat fresh?
 How often do you get it delivered?”

 “Every Monday, Wednesday, and Friday morning, sir, best butcher in the city.”